getsentry/raven-python/docs/integrations/django.rst

 ======

 .. default-domain:: py

-`Django <http://djangoproject.com/>`_ is one of (if not the) Python's most popular web frameworks.
+`Django <http://djangoproject.com/>`_ is arguably Python's most popular web framework.
 Support is built into Raven but needs some configuration.
 While older versions of Django will likely work, officially only version 1.4 and newer are supported.